 Remote employees hired in-house or via outsourcing is an answer for many companies to the changes inflicted by Covid-19.
 There are many benefits and challenges of a virtual team, for instance, you can scale your business and save money on the office lease and utilities.
 Still, you get exposed to management troubles and receive no administrative support.

-So, if the pros and cons of managing virtual teams do not satisfy your needs, you may open your own R&D branch in countries like Ukraine.
+So, if the pros and cons of managing virtual teams do not satisfy your needs, you may open your own R&D branch in Eastern European countries.
 For example, our BPO company Alcor can help you out with this task.
-We will hire as many developers as you need, comply your business with the law of Ukraine and your country, pay salaries and taxes for your developers, and perform other back-office tasks upon your request.
+We will hire as many developers as you need, comply your business with the law of the offshoring country and your home country, pay salaries and taxes for your developers, and perform other back-office tasks upon your request.